Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_os_profile"></a> [os\_profile](#input\_os\_profile)

+Description: Configure the operating system provile.

-Description: - `custom_data` - (Optional) The Base64-Encoded Custom Data which should be used for this Orchestrated Virtual Machine Scale Set.
+ - `custom_data` - (Optional) The Base64-Encoded Custom Data which should be used for this Orchestrated Virtual Machine Scale Set.

+ > Note: When Custom Data has been configured, it's not possible to remove it without tainting the Orchestrated Virtual Machine Scale Set, due to a limitation of the Azure API.

  ---
  `linux_configuration` block supports the following:
  - `admin_password` - (Optional) The Password which should be used for the local-administrator on this Virtual Machine.
 Changing this forces a new resource to be created.
  - `admin_username` - (Required) The username of the local administrator on each Orchestrated Virtual Machine Scale Set instance.
 Changing this forces a new resource to be created.
  - `computer_name_prefix` - (Optional) The prefix which should be used for the name of the Virtual Machines in this Scale Set.
 If unspecified this defaults to the value for the name field.
 If the value of the name field is not a valid `computer_name_prefix`, then you must specify `computer_name_prefix`.
 Changing this forces a new resource to be created.
  - `disable_password_authentication` - (Optional) When an `admin_password` is specified `disable_password_authentication` must be set to `false`.
 Defaults to `true`.

+> Note: Either `admin_password` or `admin_ssh_key` must be specified.

  - `patch_assessment_mode` - (Optional) Specifies the mode of VM Guest Patching for the virtual machines that are associated to the Orchestrated Virtual Machine Scale Set.
 Possible values are `AutomaticByPlatform` or `ImageDefault`.
 Defaults to `ImageDefault`.

+> Note: If the `patch_assessment_mode` is set to `AutomaticByPlatform` then the `provision_vm_agent` field must be set to true.

  - `patch_mode` - (Optional) Specifies the mode of in-guest patching of this Windows Virtual Machine.
 Possible values are `ImageDefault` or `AutomaticByPlatform`.
 Defaults to `ImageDefault`.
 For more information on patch modes please see the [product documentation](https://docs.microsoft.com/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes).

+> Note: If `patch_mode` is set to `AutomaticByPlatform` the `provision_vm_agent` must be set to `true` and the `extension` must contain at least one application health extension.

  - `provision_vm_agent` - (Optional) Should the Azure VM Agent be provisioned on each Virtual Machine in the Scale Set?
 Defaults to `true`.
 Changing this value forces a new resource to be created.

  ---
  `admin_ssh_key` block supports the following:
  - `public_key` - (Required) The Public Key which should be used for authentication, which needs to be at least 2048-bit and in ssh-rsa format.
  - `username` - (Required) The Username for which this Public SSH Key should be configured.

+ > Note: The Azure VM Agent only allows creating SSH Keys at the path `/home/{username}/.ssh/authorized_keys` - as such this public key will be written to the authorized keys file.

  ---
  `secret` block supports the following:
  - `key_vault_id` - (Required) The ID of the Key Vault from which all Secrets should be sourced.

  ---
  `certificate` block supports the following:
  - `url` - (Required) The Secret URL of a Key Vault Certificate.

+ > Note: The schema of the `certificate block` is slightly different depending on if you are provisioning a `windows_configuration` or a `linux_configuration`.

 ---
  `windows_configuration` block supports the following:
  - `admin_password` - (Required) The Password which should be used for the local-administrator on this Virtual Machine.
 Changing this forces a new resource to be created.
  - `admin_username` - (Required) The username of the local administrator on each Orchestrated Virtual Machine Scale Set instance.
 Changing this forces a new resource to be created.
  - `computer_name_prefix` - (Optional) The prefix which should be used for the name of the Virtual Machines in this Scale Set.
 If unspecified this defaults to the value for the `name` field.
 If the value of the `name` field is not a valid `computer_name_prefix`, then you must specify `computer_name_prefix`.
 Changing this forces a new resource to be created.
  - `enable_automatic_updates` - (Optional) Are automatic updates enabled for this Virtual Machine?
 Defaults to `true`.
  - `hotpatching_enabled` - (Optional) Should the VM be patched without requiring a reboot?
 Possible values are `true` or `false`.
 Defaults to `false`.
 For more information about hot patching please see the [product documentation](https://docs.microsoft.com/azure/automanage/automanage-hotpatch).

+> Note: Hotpatching can only be enabled if the `patch_mode` is set to `AutomaticByPlatform`, the `provision_vm_agent` is set to `true`, your `source_image_reference` references a hotpatching enabled image, the VM's `sku_name` is set to a [Azure generation 2](https://docs.microsoft.com/azure/virtual-machines/generation-2#generation-2-vm-sizes) VM SKU and the `extension` contains an application health extension.

  - `patch_assessment_mode` - (Optional) Specifies the mode of VM Guest Patching for the virtual machines that are associated to the Orchestrated Virtual Machine Scale Set.
 Possible values are `AutomaticByPlatform` or `ImageDefault`.
 Defaults to `ImageDefault`.

+> Note: If the `patch_assessment_mode` is set to `AutomaticByPlatform` then the `provision_vm_agent` field must be set to `true`.

  - `patch_mode` - (Optional) Specifies the mode of in-guest patching of this Windows Virtual Machine.
 Possible values are `Manual`, `AutomaticByOS` and `AutomaticByPlatform`.
 Defaults to `AutomaticByOS`.
 For more information on patch modes please see the [product documentation](https://docs.microsoft.com/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes).

+> Note: If `patch_mode` is set to `AutomaticByPlatform` the `provision_vm_agent` must be set to `true` and the `extension` must contain at least one application health extension.

  - `provision_vm_agent` - (Optional) Should the Azure VM Agent be provisioned on each Virtual Machine in the Scale Set?
 Defaults to `true`.
 Changing this value forces a new resource to be created.
  - `timezone` - (Optional) Specifies the time zone of the virtual machine, the possible values are defined [here](https://jackstromberg.com/2017/01/list-of-time-zones-consumed-by-azure/).

  ---
  `secret` block supports the following:
  - `key_vault_id` - (Required) The ID of the Key Vault from which all Secrets should be sourced.

  ---
  `certificate` block supports the following:
  - `store` - (Required) The certificate store on the Virtual Machine where the certificate should be added.
  - `url` - (Required) The Secret URL of a Key Vault Certificate.

  ---
  `winrm_listener` block supports the following:
  - `certificate_url` - (Optional) The Secret URL of a Key Vault Certificate, which must be specified when protocol is set to `Https`.
 Changing this forces a new resource to be created.
  - `protocol` - (Required) Specifies the protocol of listener.
 Possible values are `Http` or `Https`.
 Changing this forces a new resource to be created.

+> Note: This can be sourced from the `secret_id` field within the `azurerm_key_vault_certificate` Resource.

 Type: